Domain-invariant Clinical Representation Learning by Bridging Data Distribution Shift across EMR Datasets: Methodology

 \subsection{Training Domain-Invariant Feature Extractor}

-The feature extractor of the Teacher Model excels at capturing patients' health state representation within the source dataset.
-Yet, when faced with diverse target datasets and prediction tasks, it often struggles to achieve optimal performance due to task variations, potentially leading to negative transfer.
-To tackle this, we seek to mitigate the distribution shift of generated features between different domains, capturing domain-invariant features solely relevant to downstream tasks.
+While the feature extractor of the teacher model excels at capturing patients' health state representation within the source dataset, it often struggles with diverse target datasets and prediction tasks due to task variations, potentially leading to negative transfer.
+To address this, we mitigate the distribution shift of generated features between different domains by capturing domain-invariant features relevant to downstream tasks.